sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/introduction.md

 The SidecarTridge Kickstart emulator comprises several key components, each playing a vital role in its functionality and ease of use.
 Below is a list and description of the main components:

 1. **[SidecarTridge ROM Emulator Board](/sidecartridge-rom/)**: This is the core of the SidecarTridge Kickstart emulator.
 It leverages the Programmable Input Output (PIO) features of the Raspberry RP2040 and RP235x to emulate a ROM chip at the signal level.
-This board houses the necessary circuitry and flash memory to store multiple custom ROMs, provides the interface for USB connectivity, and communicates with the Amiga bus through TTL (5 volts)to CMOS (3.3 Volts) bus level shifters.
+This board houses the necessary circuitry and flash memory to store multiple custom ROMs, provides the interface for USB connectivity, and communicates with the Amiga bus through TTL (5 V) to CMOS (3.3 V) bus level shifters.

 2. **SidecarTridge Amiga Model Carrier Board**: The carrier boards are designed to fit seamlessly into A500 and A2000 Amiga computers.
 It connects the ROM emulator board to the Amiga bus, allowing the emulator to communicate with the motherboard and provide the necessary signals transparently.
 The current versions of the carrier boards are designed to fit the Amiga A500 and A2000.